 BAT will be circulated and divided among the winners:

 - Users: Users are the viewers that opt-in to advertising on the Brave platform.
 They receive a small portion of the Basic Attention Tokens distributed for their attention.
 They can use BAT to sell, tip publishers, purchase premium Brave services or anything else they want.

 - Advertisers: Advertisers pay BAT to capture a user’s attention.

 - Publishers: Publishers are the YouTube content creators, website operators and similar.
 They earn the majority of BAT involved in a transaction.

-For advertisers, it means better returns on investment through higher audience retention, more accurate tailoring of content to interest and more effective tracking of audience engagement.
-These measurements are facilitated through:
+For advertisers, it means better returns on investment through higher audience retention, more accurate tailoring of content to a reader's interest and more effective tracking of audience engagement.
+These measurements are facilitated through the following:

 - Machine learning algorithms that track user interests and show matching ads.

 - An “Attention Value” for each ad, calculated by duration and pixels in view in proportion to relevant content, prior to any direct engagement with the ad.
 In other words, an ad is more valuable the longer someone sits and watches it before committing to a click.